travis-ci/docs-travis-ci-com/user/encryption-keys.md

 travis login --pro
 ```

 Then, you can use `encrypt` command to encrypt data (This example assumes you are running the command in your project directory.
-If not, add `-r owner/project`):
+If not, add `--repo owner/project`):

 ```bash
 travis encrypt SOMEVAR="secretvalue"